Deaths rise to 132 in China outbreak as foreigners leave

 China has cut off access to Wuhan and 16 other cities in Hubei province to prevent people from leaving and spreading the virus further.
 The lockdown has trapped more than 50 million people in the most far-reaching disease control measures ever imposed.

-The Japanese flight was bringing 20,000 face masks as well as protective gear, all in short supply as hospitals grapple with a growing number of patients.
+The Japanese flight was bringing 20,000 face masks as well as protective gear, all in short supply as Chinese hospitals treat a growing number of patients.
 Wuhan is building two hospitals in a matter of days to add 2,500 beds for treatment of patients with the virus.

-The sharp rise in infections recently suggests there has been significant human-to-human spread of the virus, though it could also be explained by expanded monitoring efforts, said Malik Peiris, chair in virology at the University of Hong Kong.
+The sharp rise in infections recently suggests significant human-to-human spread of the virus, though it could also be explained by expanded monitoring efforts, said Malik Peiris, chair in virology at the University of Hong Kong.

 Experts worry the new virus may spread more easily than originally thought, or may have mutated into a form that does so.
-It is from the coronavirus family, which also can cause the common cold as well as more serious illnesses such as SARS.
+It is from the coronavirus family, which also can cause the common cold as well as more serious illnesses such as SARS and MERS, which both emerged in the past two decades and are thought to have come from animals.

-The new virus causes cold- and flu-like symptoms, including cough and fever, and in more severe cases, shortness of breath and pneumonia.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.